Scrapezone/examples/README.md

 Parameters:
 `query`: a list of URLs to scrape.
 `callback_url`: the URL to send the response to once the scrape is done (Optional).
+`country`: the country from which the request should be originated.
+Supported countries:
+'us', 'fr', 'it', 'de', 'uk'

 Request Example: